 My Big Mistakes

 The biggest mistake I made with this audition was, I didn’t know any of the excerpts ahead of time.
 Yes, I had performed the Brahms and the Beethoven a few times, but I didn’t really know them.
 I had 3 months to learn all of this plus a Mozart Concerto and Bach.
-Needless to say, my performance at the audition was not polished.
+Unfortunately, I didn’t follow my own advice on practicing smart, and needless to say, my performance at the audition was not polished.
 I played at about 75% of my ability which just isn’t good enough to get a decent job in a good orchestra.
 Also, there were hundreds of violinists there; way more than anticipated.
 They had to spread the audition out to 3 days.

 My second big mistake was playing very early.
 I was the 4th person to play.
 I’ve heard that unless you are Joshua Freaking Bell, you stand almost no chance of advancing when you are in the first 10 or so people to play.
 The audition advice I took from this experience was, be on time, but don’t be too on time.
 I played my concerto and the Mozart Symphony and that was it.
 Then, I went home.